RankMansi/PowerPulse/README.md

 Full-Stack CRUD Application

 Running of the App:
-1. Go to the backend folder and run "npm run dev".
+1. Go to the backend folder and run `npm run dev`.
-2. Then go to the frontend folder and run "npm start".
+2. Then go to the frontend folder and run `npm start`.
 3. And there goes your application and you can view it in browser.

 ## Inspiration